New wave added to February 28th Tri - so if you missed out getting into the frist Tri, you can now get into this one - but don't delay - register now!

 *There is NO “free” spinning permitted and feet must be on pedals at all time.
 Officials will assess a 2 mile distance reduction penalty for riders violating this rule.

 Run Rules and Regulations Runners will report to the start line on the track at the Utah Olympic Oval.
 Each racer will have 20 minutes to complete as many laps as they can.
 Participants must not attempt to block or impede other runners from passing on lanes.
-Only fully completed laps will be credited to competitors score calculation (Each half lap of the Oval track equals one full Tri lap for scoring purposes).
+Only fully completed laps will be credited to competitors score calculation (Each quarter lap of the Oval track equals one full Tri lap for scoring purposes).
 No spiked shoes are permitted.

 Additional Rules and Information - Failure to appear to any one or more legs of the race will result in disqualification.